 Annual Report: While most states require that LLCs file annual reports and accompanying fees, New Mexico does not require an annual report.

-Sole-Proprietorships: It is not necessary to register a sole-proprietorship in New Mexico.
-However, some may choose to file a trademark with the Secretary of State.
+Sole-Proprietorships: It is not necessary to register a sole-proprietorship in New Mexico or maintain a registered agent.
+However, some may choose to file a trademark or tradename with the Secretary of State.